ashleybellas/SeaLevelExtrapolation_2024/README.md

         - Save results to file
     - Calls a function ComputeRateAccel_RegionalTimeseries to
-        - compute the rate, acceleration, annual, semi-annual, and formal errors of the regional timeseries, -save results to file
+        - compute the rate, acceleration, annual, semi-annual, and formal errors of the regional timeseries, -save results to file in data/
-    - Plots the results
+    - Plots the results (you will need to create a plots/ sub-directory)
 1. Run ExtrapolateRegionalTimeseries_PlotwithAR6multiSSP.py
     - Calls a function ConstructRateAccelEnsemble to
         - Compute the regional error associated with GIA, serially correlated formal errors, and measurement errors